gramkraxor/vnv/README.md

 virtual environment.
 You'll need access to it inside *and* outside of envs.

-vnv supports all 7 activators virtualenv supports, meaning it works with bash/zsh/ksh, cmd.exe, csh, fish, PowerShell, xonsh, and the Python interpreter itself.
+vnv supports 6 of the 7 activators virtualenv supports, meaning it works with bash/zsh/ksh, cmd.exe, csh, fish, PowerShell, and the Python interpreter itself.

 If you use one of those that ends in "sh", you'll also need to load the